Adam-Collier/portfolio-site/content/resources/javascript/index.md

 ## Tools

+[Operator Lookup](https://www.joshwcomeau.com/operator-lookup/) - Handy Javascript Operator Lookup - Forget trying to google those peaky operators you've seen on Stackoverflow (you can't btw google doesn't like it).
+Josh Comeau has create a great little tool to help us with just that.

 [Bundlephobia](https://bundlephobia.com/) - NPM module cost - A good sounding board for whether an npm should be installed.
 If something seems a little large I'll tend to look for something else or build something custom.